unumux/willow/README.md

 #### _Notes_

-- This method requires [node](https://nodejs.org) be installed and that your project use a tool to compile the SCSS into CSS, such as Gulp, Webpack or Grunt.
+- Requires [node](https://nodejs.org) and a tool to compile the SCSS into CSS, such as Gulp, Webpack or Grunt.
-- This method allows you to import single components instead of the entire library
+- Allows single components imports instead of the entire library

 #### Installation